DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/README.md

 # plant_monitor-ce-zhenkun-wang-harry
-This project is a plant monitor system, including a plant monitor used to monitor the state of the plant(temperature, humidity, moisture), a blinking monster to remind whether there is anything approaching, and a rasp-pi which can act as a datastore
+This project is a plant monitor system, including a plant monitor used to monitor the state of the plant(temperature, humidity, moisture) and then upload the data to the MQTT server, a blinking monster to remind whether there is anything approaching, and a rasp-pi which can act as a datastore and then process the data by using some powerful tools.
 ## plant monitor
-It has DHT22, the sensor used to gain the data of plant(temperature, humidity, moisture) and esp8266 to upload the data to the MQTT server
+It has DHT22, the sensor used to gain the data of plant(temperature, humidity, moisture), esp8266 to collect and upload the data to the MQTT server and a light and a servo.
 ![WechatIMG17](https://github.com/DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/assets/100694831/6661fec5-6c41-4d19-a25b-038c13d6825c)
 ![upload_data](https://github.com/DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/assets/100694831/4856acfd-611e-4a75-b611-499a4dc8d267)
 A servo, used to pretend watering, and a light have also been used to warn and water the plant when the moisture is lower than 50 (which means the plant need water)